MikusR/2024-01-17-taskman/readme.md

-# title: A simple Task Manager app
+# A simple Task Manager app

 Application for making a simple list of tasks